Wanty5883/Titanfall2/modding/sounds/custom-killsound.md

 ```cpp
 alias killsound "playvideo killsound 1 1 1; playvideo killsound 1 1 1"
 ```
+{% hint style="info" %}

+Playing the sound twice is intentional, this amplifies its volume.

+{% endhint %}

 After saving add **+exec autoexec.cfg** to your launch options for  titanfall in Origin.